-We lease 27,600 square feet of corporate, research and development, and warehouse facilities in Irvine, California under an operating lease expiring February 28, 2023, subject to our option to extend the lease for two additional five-year periods.
+We lease 27,600 square feet of corporate, research and development, and logistics facilities in Irvine, California under an operating lease expiring February 2023, subject to our option to extend the lease for two additional five-year periods.
 The initial base rent is approximately \$24,700 per month.
-We also lease 8,100 square feet of warehouse facilities in Livingston, New Jersey under an operating lease expiring December 31, 2024, subject to our option to extend the lease for an additional five-year period.
+We also lease 8,100 square feet of logistics facilities in Livingston, New Jersey under an operating lease expiring December 2024, subject to our option to extend the lease for an additional five-year period.
 The initial base rent is approximately \$7,600 per month.
-These lease agreements contain certain scheduled annual rent increases which will be accounted for on a straight-line basis
+In addition, we lease 7,600 square feet of logistics facilities in Hoofddorp, The Netherlands under an operating lease expiring March 2023, subject to our option to extend the lease for two additional five-year periods.
+The initial base rent is approximately \$4,500 per month.
+These lease agreements contain certain scheduled annual rent increases which are accounted for on a straight-line basis.